You can renew or replace your passport at any time. It costs £72.50, or £82.25 through the Post Office’s Passport Check and Send service.

 - request an application form online

-- get one from a Post Office that offers the Passport Check & Send service
+- get one from a Post Office that offers the Passport Check and Send service

 - ask the Passport Adviceline to post you one